finasilvasantiste/udacity_data_engineering_nanodegree__capstone_project/README.md

 ## Technology Stack
 - Dataflow Automation Tool: [Prefect](https://www.prefect.io/).
    - In this course the only dataflow automation tool we've worked with is Apache Airflow.
 While that's probably the most commonly used one, it's not the only tool of that type.
 [Prefect](https://www.prefect.io/) provides all the functionality Airflow provides while offering a slimmed down version that runs just as any other Python file without requiring neither a dedicated server nor a UI.
-The ease-of-setup and ease-of-use is what makes me prefer Prefect over Airflow for this project.
+The ease-of-setup and ease-of-use is what makes me prefer Prefect to Airflow for this project.
 - DB: Amazon Redshift.
    - This where the source-of-truth database and staging tables live.
 - File Storage: S3.